 In the interview, Mitchell explains how LNPs are made, how he is designing them to target different organs, and what steps he is taking to improve their efficiency.

 Mitchell also notes that in a recent study, he and his team successfully delivered mRNA to the lungs of mice.
-The team achieved this by creating a library LNPs composed of different lipids, and subsequently identified the formulation that selectively delivered its payload to the lungs.
-This type of organ targeting may have applications in cancer treatment, where it may be advantageous to target the specific organ where the tumor resides, while avoiding the healthy organs.
+The team achieved this by creating a library of LNPs composed of different lipids, and subsequently identified the formulation that selectively delivered its payload to the lungs.
+This type of organ targeting may also have applications in cancer treatment, where it may be advantageous to target the specific organ where the tumor resides, while avoiding the healthy organs.

-Read the full interview with Mitchell to learn more about his research here.
+Read the full interview with Mitchell to learn more about his research here

 On December 5th, PCI hosted its annual Celebration of Innovation, where special awards were presented for exceptional commercialization accomplishments and to celebrate Penn researchers and innovators who were named as inventors on patents issued to Penn over the course of the past fiscal year.